 - The consequences for the RC community of not reporting bad behavior outweigh the consequences for one person of reporting it.
 We sometimes hear “I don’t want X person to meet consequences because I told someone about their bad behavior.”
 Consider the impact on everyone else at RC of letting their behavior continue unchecked.

-- RC only works as a self-directed, community-driven community because of shared trust between Recursers.
+- RC only works as a community because of shared trust between Recursers.
 Reporting code of conduct violations helps us identify when this trust is broken, to prevent that from happening in the future.

 Where and how to report

 Please report all code of conduct violations using our reporting form.
 If you would rather discuss the matter in person with a faculty member, book office hours with one of us on the calendar, or email us to schedule a time to talk.